9 Alternatives to Zillow When Buying or Selling a Home

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-Much like other online platforms created in the late 1990s and early 2000s — think Amazon which primarily sold books, and Facebook which was only available to college students — what began as a specialized site has grown into something much larger that now includes home loans, closing services, and Zillow Premier Agents.
-Zillow also owns other companies, including Trulia, Out East, StreetEasy, HotPads, and Showing Time.
+Like other online platforms created in the late 1990s and early 2000s — think Amazon, which primarily sold books, and Facebook which was only available to college students — what began as a specialized site has grown into something much larger.
+Now, it includes home loans, closing services, and Zillow Premier Agents.
+The real estate company also owns other firms, including Trulia, Out East, StreetEasy, HotPads, and Showing Time.
+Despite its range of services, Zillow isn’t the only option available.

-When you start your home search or decide to list your home, chances are, you’ve checked out what Zillow or Trulia has to offer, but there are similar companies that can facilitate the buying and selling process — and some may be an even better fit!
+When you start your home search or decide to list your home, chances are, you’ve checked out what Zillow or Trulia has to offer.
+But several Zillow similar companies offer competitive features and greater flexibility for buyers and sellers.
+Exploring these alternatives can help you find a platform that better facilitates the buying and selling process — some may be an even better fit.

 What is Zillow?

 Since its inception, Zillow has become a massive player in the online real estate industry.
-According to Statista, Zillow is the leading real estate and rental website in the US based on monthly website visits, receiving 36 million unique visits a month as of 2023.
+According to Statista, Zillow is the leading real estate and rental website in the US based on monthly website visits, receiving 365.8 million monthly visits in 2024.

 These are a few of the services that Zillow offers:

-- Real estate search engine: Zillow’s search engine allows you to narrow their property listings — more than 135 million — to a specific area.
+- Real estate search engine: Zillow’s search engine allows you to narrow property listings to a specific area.
 You can choose to view homes in the list feature or map feature.
 You can also search for rental homes and apartments on their app and website.

 - Zestimate: The Zillow Zestimate is a home value estimate based on Zillow’s proprietary algorithm.